KPRC-TV: News operation

 Overall, by early 2007, KPRC-TV was in third place behind KHOU and KTRK.
 However, since Nielsen Media Research began using Local People Meters in the Houston market in October 2007, KPRC-TV began to see gains in most timeslots, while its competition saw declines.
 KPRC-TV's morning and late-evening newscasts made the most gains in 2007, competing for second place with KHOU.
 On July 19, 2008, during its 6 p.m. newscasts, KPRC-TV began broadcasting its local newscasts in high definition in the run up to NBC's coverage of the 2008 Summer Olympics.
 On August 24, 2009, KPRC-TV expanded its morning newscast to an additional half-hour at 4:30 am.
 By 2012, the station's 6 p.m. newscast had ratings gains, boasting its highest viewership in November and December, as well as significant increases in all other time periods; the 10 p.m. broadcast also grew, besting KTRK for first in the timeslot for several consecutive months that year.
-KPRC-TV retitled its newscasts back to Channel 2 News in 2015.
+KPRC-TV retitled its newscasts back to Channel 2 News on January 26, 2015.

 In January 2020, Bill Balleza retired from KPRC-TV.
 Two months later, Kris Gutierrez, who was previously with KPRC-TV from 2003 to 2007, rejoined KPRC-TV as Balleza's replacement.
 Gutierrez, in between his stints for KPRC-TV, was a Fox News Channel correspondent and an anchor for WBBM-TV in Chicago, as well as for NBC owned-and-operated station KXAS-TV in the Dallas–Fort Worth metroplex.
 In January 2021, KPRC-TV's newscasts were retitled as KPRC 2 News.
 Dominique Sachse departed from KPRC-TV on October 29, 2021.
-Three days later, the station announced that former KPRC reporter and weekend anchor Daniella Guzman (who had anchored at NBC owned-and-operated stations WMAQ-TV in Chicago and KNBC in Los Angeles) will succeed Sachse; Guzman returned to KPRC-TV on January 12, 2022.
+Three days later, the station announced that former KPRC reporter and weekend anchor Daniella Guzman (who had anchored at NBC owned-and-operated stations WMAQ-TV in Chicago and KNBC in Los Angeles) would succeed Sachse; Guzman returned to KPRC-TV on January 12, 2022.
 Gutierrez departed from KPRC-TV in February 2022 and was later succeeded (officially on June 20) by Keith Garvin, a former ABC News correspondent who had joined KPRC-TV in August 2012 as news anchor and reporter.